code0monkey1/nexjs-13-fundamentals/README.md

     + > Paste the following in the terminal and execute , to get the nextauth_secret :
     `openssl rand -base64 32`
 1. Next, goto  the `Nav` component and  substitute `isUserLoggedIn` for  `session?.user.image`
+1. Copy the `next.js.config` settings so as to ensure that the profile pic is loaded successfully